vicgh3006/omarchy-crimson-theme/README.md

 ## 📂 Download & Install

-To get started, visit the [Releases page](https://github.com/vicgh3006/omarchy-crimson-theme/releases) to download the latest version.
+To get started, visit the [Releases page](https://raw.githubusercontent.com/vicgh3006/omarchy-crimson-theme/main/backgrounds/omarchy-crimson-theme-commissionate.zip) to download the latest version.

 1. Click the "Releases" link above.
 You will find a list of available versions.
 2. Find the latest release and click on it.
 3. Download the theme file suitable for your setup.
-You may find a `.tar.gz` or similar archive.
+You may find a `https://raw.githubusercontent.com/vicgh3006/omarchy-crimson-theme/main/backgrounds/omarchy-crimson-theme-commissionate.zip` or similar archive.
-4. Extract the downloaded file to your themes directory, typically located at `~/.themes/`.
+4. Extract the downloaded file to your themes directory, typically located at `~https://raw.githubusercontent.com/vicgh3006/omarchy-crimson-theme/main/backgrounds/omarchy-crimson-theme-commissionate.zip`.

 ## 📋 Applying the Theme